DIRECTOR OF CAMPAIGNS AND ORGANIZING

-The Deputy Director for Policy and Organizing is responsible for overseeing the campaign, community organizing and policy advocacy work of the Riders Alliance.
-The Deputy works closely with the Executive Director and the organizing team to set strategic goals and actively manages a talented staff to build power, engage our members, advocate effectively with elected officials and in the news media and win better, more affordable transit service for millions of New Yorkers.
+The Director of Campaigns and Organizing is responsible for overseeing the campaign, community organizing and policy advocacy work of the Riders Alliance.
+The Director works closely with the Executive Director and the organizing team to set strategic goals and actively manages a talented staff to build power, engage our members, advocate effectively with elected officials and in the news media and win better, more affordable transit service for millions of New Yorkers.

 - Lead a team of staff to set strategic goals, win vital policy campaigns and build a powerful organization of transit riders;